groue/GRDBCombine/Documentation/GRDBCombine1MigrationGuide.md

 2. GRDBCombine 1.0 requires GRDB 5, which has changed the runtime behavior of [ValueObservation].
 This directly impacts GRDBCombine publishers.
 Please check [Migrating From GRDB 4 to GRDB 5] for a detailed description of the changes.

 3. The `fetchOnSubscription()` method of the ValueObservation subscriber has been removed.
-Replace it with `scheduling(.immediate)` for the same effect (an initial value is notified immediately, synchronously, when the publisher is subscribed):
+Replace it with `scheduling: .immediate` for the same effect (an initial value is notified immediately, synchronously, when the publisher is subscribed):

     ```swift
     // BEFORE: GRDBCombine 0.x